felix-gy/Form-to-CV/README.md

 ## Acknowledgements
 - Thanks to the developers of **PdfSharpCore** and **PdfSharp.Xamarin.Forms** for their open-source libraries.
 - Special mention to the Xamarin.Forms community for their extensive documentation and support.

----

-Feel free to replace placeholders such as `yourusername` with your actual GitHub username or any specific details relevant to your project.